How BidX helps scale advertising campaigns to multiple countries

 Set up your campaigns according to your strategy and goals.
-If you group your most important, best-performing keywords in one campaign, you can better optimise them for a target value than if they are in a common campaign with several generic keywords.
+If you group your most important, most performant keywords in one campaign, you can better optimize them for a target value than if they are in a common campaign with several generic keywords.
 For example, we recommend creating a separate campaign for branded keywords to protect your brand.
 These keywords usually have a low ACOS and a good conversion rate.
 If they are mixed in with other keywords in a common campaign, this could skew the campaign’s overall performance.

-The detailed setup of campaigns and using one match type per ad group or campaign has advantages – besides planning your budget, you can more easily read the performance of the campaigns.
+The detailed setup of campaigns and using one match type per ad group or campaign has advantages—besides planning your budget, you can more easily read the performance of the campaigns.
 Check them regularly and transfer well-performing keywords from auto and broad campaigns as positive keywords to the corresponding manual campaigns, and less-performant as negative keywords to the corresponding manual campaigns, to be able to control them with their own bids and to be displayed more profitably.
 An advantage of BidX is that we automate this process.

 We recommend that you test advertising in all the countries where you sell products.
-Currently you can transfer one existing campaign to a new country with BidX and the localisation feature, but in the coming months, we’ll make it possible to do so for multiple campaigns at once through “Multi Select”.
+Currently you can transfer one existing campaign to a new country with BidX and the localization feature, but in the coming months, we’ll make it possible to do so for multiple campaigns at once through "Multi Select”.
 This means that advertisers can transfer multiple campaigns to different countries in a few clicks, helping you to advertise where you sell.

 The multi-marketplace campaign creation feature is also available in the Amazon Advertising Console.
 This features lets you launch campaigns in multiple countries with the same effort as it takes to launch a campaign in one country.
 You can learn how to use the feature here.